What is Agroecology?

 Why travel with Organic Growers School?

-How will you prepare participants for the tour?
+How will you prepare me for the tour?

-- Participants receive a Food First tour-specific “Reader” consisting of educational materials that give a foundation of the history, culture and politics of Cuba.
+You will receive 1) an orientation packet detailing airport logistics, packing lists, health updates, weather conditions, and cultural traditions within the country; and 2) a Food First tour-specific “reader” consisting of educational materials that provides a foundation of the history, culture, and politics of Cuba.

 What does the trip cost and what are my options for payment?

-A NON-REFUNDABLE $500 deposit, paid by credit card or check, is required to secure your place on the trip.
-Payments for the remaining $2,400 can be made in full or installments that work for you, but the final payment is due no later then March 1, 2018.
+The cost for the tour is $2,900.
+A non-refundable $500 deposit, paid by credit card or check, is required to secure your place on the trip.
+Payments for the remaining $2,400 can be made in full or installments.
+Payments are due in full no later than November 1, 2018.

-We will work with you to create an installment plan that works for your budget. $800 installments are preferred, however if they need to be lower and more frequent we can work out a payment schedule that works for you.
+We will work with you to create an installment plan that works for your budget ($800 installments are preferred).
 Please contact email@example.com to discuss payment plan options.

 Organic Growers School